tomsoderlund/toms-guidebooks/Development/Databases/SQL.md

 	SELECT company.id, company.name, person.id, person.name
 	FROM company
 	LEFT JOIN LATERAL (
 	SELECT id, name
 	FROM person
 	WHERE company_id=company.id
 	LIMIT 1
 	) person ON TRUE;

 ### COUNT(), AVG() and SUM()

+	-- Lowest/Highest
+	CONCAT(LEAST(from_city, to_city), ' ↔ ', GREATEST(from_city, to_city)) AS journey,

 ### CASE (conditional, like IF)

 	CASE
 		WHEN condition1 THEN result1
 		WHEN conditionN THEN resultN
 		ELSE result
 	END;

 as part of `SELECT`: